How to survive in a Rainforest

 What exactly is a rainforest?

 A rainforest is classed as any kind of dense forest in a tropical area where it rains frequently.
-They are found all round the world but typically in a band about a third of the way south from the equator towards the South Pole.
+They are found all around the world but typically in a band about a third of the way south from the equator towards the South Pole.

 What’s the difference between a rainforest and a jungle?

-A rainforest is not necessarily too thick to move through and as long as it is big enough to be classed as a forest and has the right climate and levels of rainfall it can be classed as a rainforest.
+A rainforest is not necessarily too thick to move through and as long as it is big enough to be classed as a forest and has the right climate and levels of rainfall, then it can be classed as a rainforest.
 The term jungle is often given to a rainforest that has completely covered the land with vegetation and the trees form a thick canopy.
-When a rainforest over-grows to the point where its just a solid mass of plants then the term jungle will more often be used, but it wouldn’t be incorrect to refer to the Amazon as either a rainforest or a jungle.
+When a rainforest over-grows to the point where it’s just a solid mass of plants then the term jungle will more often be used, but it wouldn’t be incorrect to refer to the Amazon as either a rainforest or a jungle.

 How hot and humid can they get?